 They're trying to revive something that is totally and completely dead.

-And their selective moral outrage is about to pretty much blow up politically in their face because based on the attorney general's testimony today before the Senate Judiciary Committee, Lindsey Graham's committee, and the things that he says are coming.
+And their selective moral outrage is about to pretty much blow up politically in their face because based on the Attorney General's testimony today before the Senate Judiciary Committee, Lindsey Graham's committee, and the things that he says are coming, it is now going to go from Operation Crossfire Hurricane to Operation Boomerang.

 And this is going to hit them so hard, it will rock their foundation going back generations in their families.

-Their great-grandparents or great-great great-great-grandparents are going to feel the vibrations of how this is going to blow them away.
+Their great-grandparents or great-great-great-great-grandparents are going to feel the vibrations of how this is going to blow them away.

 They have nothing left.

-So they did rather than just admit that they lost, admit that they lied, admit that they believe something that was not true, and yet it is their candidate that was guilty of many of the things that they're acting like they seem outraged about.
+So they rather than just admit that they lost, admit that they lied, admit that they believe something that was not true, and yet it is their candidate that was guilty of many of the things that they're acting like they seem outraged about.

 This is, oh my God, I believe Kavanaugh.